eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::CommonResponseRedirectSSecretquestionTextX;
 use EzmaxApi::Object::CommonResponseWarning;
 use EzmaxApi::Object::CommonWebhook;
+use EzmaxApi::Object::CommunicationCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::CommunicationRequest;
+use EzmaxApi::Object::CommunicationRequestCompound;
-use EzmaxApi::Object::CommunicationGetObjectV2Response;
+use EzmaxApi::Object::CommunicationSendV1Request;
-use EzmaxApi::Object::CommunicationGetObjectV2ResponseMPayload;
+use EzmaxApi::Object::CommunicationSendV1Response;
-use EzmaxApi::Object::CommunicationResponse;
+use EzmaxApi::Object::CommunicationattachmentRequest;
-use EzmaxApi::Object::CommunicationResponseCompound;
+use EzmaxApi::Object::CommunicationattachmentRequestCompound;
-use EzmaxApi::Object::CommunicationattachmentResponse;
+use EzmaxApi::Object::CommunicationexternalrecipientRequest;
-use EzmaxApi::Object::CommunicationattachmentResponseCompound;
+use EzmaxApi::Object::CommunicationexternalrecipientRequestCompound;
-use EzmaxApi::Object::CommunicationexternalrecipientResponse;
+use EzmaxApi::Object::CommunicationrecipientRequest;
-use EzmaxApi::Object::CommunicationexternalrecipientResponseCompound;
+use EzmaxApi::Object::CommunicationrecipientRequestCompound;
-use EzmaxApi::Object::CommunicationrecipientResponse;
+use EzmaxApi::Object::CommunicationreferenceRequest;
-use EzmaxApi::Object::CommunicationrecipientResponseCompound;
+use EzmaxApi::Object::CommunicationreferenceRequestCompound;
 use EzmaxApi::Object::CompanyAutocompleteElementResponse;
 use EzmaxApi::Object::CompanyGetAutocompleteV2Response;
 use EzmaxApi::Object::CompanyGetAutocompleteV2ResponseMPayload;